Revolver cannon

 A revolver cannon is a type of autocannon, commonly used as an aircraft gun.
-It uses a cylinder with multiple chambers, like those of a revolver handgun, to speed up the loading-firing-ejection cycle.
+It uses a cylinder with multiple chambers, similar to those of a revolver handgun, to speed up the loading-firing-ejection cycle.
 Some examples are also power-driven, to further speed the loading process.
 Unlike a rotary cannon, a revolver cannon only has a single barrel, so its spun weight is lower.
 Automatic revolver cannons have been produced by many different manufacturers.

 History

 Precursors

 An early precursor was the Puckle gun of 1718, a large flintlock revolver gun, manually operated.
 The design idea was impractical, far ahead of what 18th century technology could achieve.

 During the 19th century, Elisha Collier and later Samuel Colt used the revolver action to revolutionize handguns.